Skip to content

 DDTrace

-DDTrace is an open-source APM product by DataDog.
-The DDTrace Agent embedded in DataKit receives, processes, and analyzes data following the DataDog Tracing protocol.
+DDTrace is an open-source APM (Application Performance Monitoring) product by DataDog.
+The DDTrace Agent embedded in DataKit is used to receive, process, and analyze data in the DataDog Tracing protocol.

 DDTrace Documentation and Examples

-We have made some feature extensions to DDTrace to support more mainstream frameworks and finer-grained data tracing.
+We have made some functional extensions to DDTrace to support more mainstream frameworks and more granular data tracing.

 Configuration

-Navigate to the conf.d/ddtrace directory under the DataKit installation directory, copy ddtrace.conf.sample, and rename it to ddtrace.conf.
-An example configuration is as follows:
+Go to the conf.d/samples directory under the DataKit installation directory, copy ddtrace.conf.sample and name it ddtrace.conf.
+Examples are as follows:

 [[inputs.ddtrace]]